-In this blog, Matt Rossiter draws on his 20+ years of National Security experience to discuss the role open-source intelligence (OSINT) plays in assessing military capability.
+In this blog, Matt Rossiter draws on his 20+ years of National Security experience to discuss the role open-source intelligence (OSINT) plays in assessing military capability – highly relevant to the current intelligence challenges surrounding the Ukraine and Russia conflict.
 Matt is the Director of Tradecraft at Fivecast, working with customers to help them adopt open-source intelligence best practices.

 Tracking the movements of military and para-military forces at the global level has long been the domain of highly classified & far-reaching defense intelligence collection systems, staffed by military specialists, who sift through millions of pieces of information to measure the capability of military organizations, including their posture, strength, and intentions.